-The Societies Act (British Columbia) requires a society (other than a society designated as a member-funded society) to include, in its financial statements, the disclosure of any remuneration paid to its directors, and remuneration paid to employees and contractors earning more than \$75,000 during the fiscal year.
-For the fiscal year ended 30 September 2022, included in wages and salaries is one employee (2021 - two) with remuneration over \$75,000.
-The total paid to this employee was \$107,625 (2021 - \$186,294).
-No remuneration was paid to members of the Board of Directors for the 2022 fiscal year.
+The Societies Act (British Columbia) requires a society (other than a society designated as a memberfunded society) to include, in its financial statements, the disclosure of any remuneration paid to its directors, and remuneration paid to employees and contractors earning more than \$75,000 during the fiscal year.
+For the fiscal year ended 30 September 2023, included in wages and salaries are two employees (2022 - one) with remuneration over \$75,000.
+The total paid to these employees was \$192,502 (2022 -\$107,625).
+No remuneration was paid to members of the Board of Directors for the 2023 fiscal year.